jiayi-l/Leecode/README.md

-# Leecode
+# Leetcode

-This folder is for Leecode practice notes.
+This folder is for Leetcode practice notes.